alewman/rom-farmer/docs/archive/SESSION_SUMMARY.md

 ## Conclusion

-ROM Groomer Python is a production-ready ROM collection management tool with:
+ROM Farmer Python is a production-ready ROM collection management tool with:
 - ✅ 10,059 lines of well-tested code
 - ✅ 201 passing tests
 - ✅ 3,500+ lines of documentation